 Cost and Taxes

-Here a short summary of the costs associated with buying and selling a house in Spain:
+Here we offer a short summary of the costs associated with buying and selling a house in Spain:

-IRPF = income tax, on the sheer profit, calculated between purchase price and sale price.
-To be paid by the real estate seller.
+IRPF – income tax on the profit of the sale, calculated using the initial purchase price and sale price and to be paid by the real estate seller.

-Plusvalía municipal: a tax for the ground the property is built, to be paid by the real estate seller.
+Plusvalía municipal: a tax for the ground the property is built, to be paid by the real estate seller

 IBI = property tax, annual payment, to be paid by the property owner.